Last modified:

 Create work order.

-In the window that appears, give the work order a Title.
-You can also add a Description if desired.
+In the appearing window, give the work order a Title and add a Description if desired.

 Only if you created the work order from within the Work orders portlet, you must link a Ticket here.
-If you chose one of the other two ways to create the work order, the respective ticket is already linked within the system and the ticket dropdown is not visible.
+If you chose one of the other two options, the respective ticket is already linked to the work order, and the ticket dropdown is not visible.

 Note